Sitecore/Sitecore.Pathfinder/README.md

 to execute the build pipeline in Pathfinder.
 In Code the build task can be executed by pressing Ctrl+Shift+B.

 ## Sitecore toolbox
-As a Sitecore, what should be in your development toolbox?
+As a Sitecore developer, what should be in your development toolbox?

 Application   | Description | Difficulty
 ------------- | ------------| ----------
 [SIM (Sitecore Instance Manager](https://marketplace.sitecore.net/modules/sitecore_instance_manager.aspx) | Sitecore website installer and more | Low to medium
 [Sitecore Powershell Extensions](https://marketplace.sitecore.net/en/Modules/Sitecore_PowerShell_console.aspx) | Run Powershell scripts in a Sitecore website | High
 [Sitecore Rocks Visual Studio](https://visualstudiogallery.msdn.microsoft.com/44a26c88-83a7-46f6-903c-5c59bcd3d35b/) | Visual Studio plugin for working with Sitecore | Low to high
-[Sitecore Rocks Windows](https://github.com/JakobChristensen/Sitecore.Rocks.Docs) | Sitecore Rocks version that do not require Visual Studio | Low to high
+[Sitecore Rocks Windows](https://github.com/JakobChristensen/Sitecore.Rocks.Docs) | Sitecore Rocks version that does not require Visual Studio | Low to high
 [Sitecore Pathfinder](https://github.com/JakobChristensen/Sitecore.Pathfinder) | Sitecore build toolchain | Low